 Like us, you can also choose to donate to the local heritage sites we visit, such as York Minster (visited on The Cathedrals of England tour), where donations contribute to restoration and conservation of the buildings.

-We support the conservation of London churches on our London Days.
-Many of the city's historic church buildings are extremely underfunded yet they are very often free to visit.
+We support the conservation of London churches on our Culture Days.
+Many historic church buildings are extremely underfunded yet they are very often free to visit.
 We always give a donation to the churches we visit, regardless of whether it is expected.

-Martin Randall Travel offers you the option to pay a carbon offset donation every time you book a tour with us that includes flights.
+Martin Randall Travel offers you the option to offset the emissions generated by any tour you book with us that includes flights.

-Martin Randall Travel also makes a carbon offset donation for every lecturer, tour manager or member of office staff travelling by air on company business.
+Martin Randall Travel also offsets the emissions from every lecturer, tour manager or member of office staff travelling by air on company business.

-We are partnered with this project through the organisation Carbon Neutral.
+We support this project through the organisation Climate Impact Partners.

-You can make a carbon offset donation as part of the booking process.
+You can offset your emissions as part of the booking process.
 If you have already booked, please contact us to make a contribution.

 To reduce our consumption of single-use plastic on tours, we have partnered with Water-To-Go, a company which produces environmentally-friendly reusable water bottles with an innovative built-in filtering system, to offer you a reduction on their line of products.
 They aim to protect our planet by offering a responsible alternative to single-use plastic water bottles, which at the same time will provide you with safe, clean water.
 We hope you will join us in our efforts to reduce the effects on the environment.